PhoenixTales/phoenix-docs/world/northeast.md

 ### Quentins Camp

-Quentins camp was a highly underdeveloped location, which was implemented late, did not serve any purpose in the story and had almost no environmental storytelling attached to it either.
+Quentins Camp was a highly underdeveloped location, which was implemented late, did not serve any purpose in the story and had almost no environmental storytelling attached to it either.
 Why shouldn't it be just another, more secluded part of the AM?
 A very obvious solution.
 Hidden due to the abandonment of the area; all the entrances to it have long been blocked and in order to make it even more secluded, I removed the regular "path" from the release version that is leading towards it and has no basis in the concepts or earlier ideas anyway; this way this northern path is exclusively leading to the troll canyon again, as it originally was; by transforming it into this very wide terrain that would lead both to the canyon as well as to the bandits, did not serve either of them well, nor did it make the camp as a "hidden" location very believable.
-But by seperating it like this and connecting it to the Abandoned Mine it becomes actually inaccessible and no one knows where they are hiding, which obiously should be the goal for the bandits hideout.
+But by separating it like this and connecting it to the Abandoned Mine it becomes actually inaccessible and no one knows where they are hiding, which obviously should be the goal for the bandits hideout.

 The concept of the Abandoned Mine itself by Ralf, with the broken down huts, can fit somewhere inbetween the mountains here or even into the bandit camp area itself.